 SELECT to_char(current_date,'yyymmdd');

-From the above code, we are converting the current date to a specific string date format like yyymmdd where yyy is the last three digits of the year, mm for a month and dd is the date.
+From the above code, we are converting the current date to a specific string date format like yyymmdd, where yyy is the last three digits of the year, mm is the month, and dd is the date.

-In the place of current_date, we can also provide the own date or custom date.
+In the place of current_date, we can also provide our own date or a custom date.

 Read: Postgresql difference between two timestamps